kontan/masync/readme.md

     wait1second(function(result){}, function(){});

 Execute it.
 You will got a message "Hello, world!" from your first asynchronous task in your console.
 It's all about the asynchronous framework of masync.
 You can combine those your own task with other tasks by masync functions.
-For example,
+You can use `masync.run` instead of last example as below:

     masync.run(wait1second);